 - The tower capped with a multicolored sphere and cross — Sant Jordi’s lance driven into the dragon

-- The trencadís mosaic — thousands of broken ceramic and Murano glass fragments forming the dragon’s scales, with tonal gradations calculated to shift with daylight throughout the day
+- The trencadís mosaic — thousands of broken ceramic and Murano glass fragments forming the dragon’s scales, with tonal gradations calculated to shift with daylight

-The Interior Courtyard: Passive Light Design in 1906
+The Interior Courtyard, Passive Light Design in 1906

-Eixample buildings have a known structural problem: middle-floor apartments facing the interior courtyard receive little natural light.
-Gaudí solved this by varying the tone of the wall tiles from dark blue-gray at the top to bright white at the bottom.
-Upper floors receive direct light and don’t need amplification.
-Lower floors receive less — so the brighter, more reflective tiles multiply what little reaches them.
-Near-uniform luminosity across all floors, achieved with glazed ceramic and zero electricity.
+This is the least-photographed and most technically brilliant element in the building.
+Eixample buildings have a known structural problem — middle-floor apartments facing the interior courtyard receive little natural light.
+Gaudí solved it by varying the tone of the wall tiles from dark blue-gray at the top to bright white at the bottom.

 The ceramic-scaled roof curves like a reptile’s back viewed from above.
-The twisted chimneys wrapped in helical trencadís aren’t whimsical — their spiral form prevents rain ingress without any mechanical cap.
+The twisted chimneys wrapped in helical trencadís are not whimsical — their spiral form prevents rain ingress without any mechanical cap.
 Form follows function; function becomes form.
+The four-armed cross on the tower is deliberately oriented, each arm pointing toward a different cathedral: Barcelona, Mallorca, Vic and Tortosa.

-The Noble Floor: Where Orthogonal Geometry Stops Existing
+The Noble Floor, Where Orthogonal Geometry Stops Existing

-The planta noble — designed for the Batlló family — is where the rejection of right angles is complete.
+The planta noble, designed for the Batlló family, is where the rejection of right angles is complete.
 Ceilings suggest moving water.
 Doorframes have no parallel lines.
-Window glass transitions from deep blue at the exterior to lighter tones inside, deliberately graduated to ease the eye from outdoor light to the interior.
+Window glass transitions from deep blue at the exterior to lighter tones inside, deliberately graduated to ease the eye from outdoor light to interior.
+This is also the floor visitors move through fastest, and it deserves the opposite treatment.
+Slow down here.

-Casa Batlló vs. La Pedrera: Which One to Visit?
+Casa Batlló vs La Pedrera, Which One to Visit

 | Casa Batlló | La Pedrera (Casa Milà) | |